1A91

 ABILITY TO:

-- One year receiving on-the-job training in the City's program for the mentally handicapped designed to develop knowledge of work procedures and their application in a municipal department.
+One year receiving on-the-job training in the City's program for individuals with intellectual or developmental disabilities designed to develop knowledge of work procedures and their application in a municipal department.

 PHYSICAL AND MEDICAL REQUIREMENTS